 Prior to starting his coaching career, Filar played two seasons of men's club volleyball at Furman.
 He graduated with a degree in Health and Exercise Science in 2000.

+He spent two years at his alma mater as an assistant coach and assistant camp director from 2001-03.
 Additionally, he has worked as an assistant volleyball clinician at the Fellowship of Christian Athletes Girls Sports Camp at Gardner-Webb University.
 He also served as a court coach at volleyball camps at Charlotte and Davidson.

 Filar is married to the former Natalie Muro, a four-year women's soccer letter winner at Furman.
 The couple resides in Chattanooga with their two daughters, Savanna and Kathryn, and son, Luke.